 Moxon initially spent five seasons between 2007 and 2011 as the head of the first team before the aforementioned restructure came after Championship relegation.

-Things have certainly picked up since, despite a blip in 2017 in Championship terms, and Moxon should take a huge amount of the credit.
+Things have certainly picked up since, and Moxon should take a huge amount of the credit.